University of Winchester: 2006–present

 Professor Joy Carter became Vice-Chancellor in April 2006.
 In the period since, the university has seen significant development.
 On Tuesday, 29 January 2013, His Royal Highness the Earl of Wessex officially inaugurated the new "state-of-the-art learning and teaching building, St. Alphege" at the University of Winchester.

 The new University Centre opened in 2007, which includes the Student Union and forms the focus of the campus, providing facilities for the whole university community.
 The Royal Institute of British Architects (RIBA) awarded the University Centre the RIBA Award for the South region in 2008 in recognition of its high architectural standards.

 The Winchester Sports Stadium, which opened in 2008, cost £3.5 million and includes an Olympic standard 8-lane running track and supporting field events and an all-weather astro turf suitable for hockey and football.

 In 2013, the new St Alphege building received a RIBA regional award.
 The new Learning and Teaching Building provided additional state-of-the-art teaching spaces for lectures and group study and adjoins the existing 1970s St Edburga Building with a glazed atrium link.
 The new buildings combine to form a new landscaped piazza space fronting the Sparkford Road entrance.

-In 2018, work began on the expansion of the West Downs campus, to include purpose-built new lecture and exhibition spaces.
-This was completed by September 2020, a whole year after the scheduled completion date.
+In 2018, work began on the expansion of the West Downs campus, to include new lecture and exhibition spaces.
+This was completed by September 2020, a year after the scheduled completion date.

 Campus

 The King Alfred Campus

 The main University Campus, King Alfred, is located close to the city centre of Winchester.
 Some of the buildings on this campus are named after former staff or governors.
 The Tom Atkinson and Herbert Jarman buildings are named after former staff and the Kenneth Kettle and Fred Wheeler Buildings are named after long-standing governors.
 Others are named after Anglo-Saxon saints: St Alphege, St Edburga, St Grimbald and St Swithun and St Elizabeth's.
 The Martial Rose Library is named after a former Principal.
 A subsidiary campus, home to the Winchester Business School and West Downs Centre, is located a short distance away at the West Downs site.
-A smaller third section of the university, known as the Medecroft Quarter, is located just off the King Alfred Campus and contains extra learning facilities, as well as the university's post room.
+A smaller third section of the university, known as the Medecroft Quarter, is located just off the King Alfred Campus and contains extra learning facilities.